 This article covers the issue of counterfeit boards – how to identify them and warning signs to look out for in stores.
-Let us first differentiate between compatible and counterfeit boards.
+The material presented here is useful for those who have already bought or are planning on buying an Arduino product.

 - Compatible: When a third-party product has copied the open-source hardware design and uses its own brand name.
 No problem!